johndatserakis/modern-webpack-starter/README.md

 # webpack-vue-from-scratch
-A Vue 2.4 project using Webpack built from scratch.
+A modern JavaScript frontend using Webpack built from scratch.

+### Work in progress